 Sharing is caring!

-The Carnival of Venice in Italy, also called the Venetian Carnival, is one of the best carnivals and most famous carnivals in the World.
+The Carnival of Venice in Italy, also called the Venetian Carnival, is one of the best and most famous carnivals worldwide.
 Spectacular Venetian masks and luxurious costumes portray the gloriously opulent society of the Republic of Venice.

 Venetian masks and costumes of Venice Carnival